slackbotai/slack-bot/README.md

     *   Responds to `@mentions` in any chat it's a member of.
 Not required when talking to the bot in private messages.

 ## Prerequisites
 *   [Docker](https://www.docker.com/products/docker-desktop) installed and running.
 *   A Slack workspace where you have permissions to install apps.
-*   Create and fill in a `.env` file using the `.env.example` as a template.
+*   Create and fill in a `.env` file using the pre-existing `.env.example` file as a template.
 While the bot won't necessarily break because you're missing an API key is true in some cases, the functionalities will be limited.
-Some of the used API keys are accessible for free within limited usage.
+Some of the used API keys are accessible for free within limited usage and the Slack API keys will provided in the `Slack API` guide below.

 ## Slack API

-1. Go to the URL `https://api.slack.com/apps` here: [API](https://api.slack.com/apps).
+1. Go to the URL `https://api.slack.com/apps` or click here: [API](https://api.slack.com/apps).

 2. Press the button `Create New App`.

 3. Select `From a manifest`.

-4. Press `Select a workspace` and choose the workspace the slack-bot will be used for from the dropdown menu.
-Then press `Next`.
+4. Press `Select a workspace` and choose the workspace the slack-bot will be used for from the dropdown menu, then press `Next`.

 5. You'll now be in the `Create app from manifest` section.
 Make sure `JSON` is selected and feel free to paste and use our manifest as printed below to save you some time and energy.
 Also feel free to change the name of the bot or any other personal preference/ description.
+Once finished, proceed by pressing `Next`.

     ```json
     {